yjmark/yjmark.github.io/index.md

 ## Geospatial Analysis in Public Policy

-Public policy is a field that requires a bunch of geospatial analysis.
+Geospatial analysis plays a critical role in the field of public policy.
-Here are some examples of how geospatial information is applied in public policy utilizing R with public open data.
+Here are some examples demonstrating the use of geospatial information in public policy with R and open data.
+These examples are drawn from [Steif (2021), ](https://urbanspatial.github.io/PublicPolicyAnalytics/index.html)<i> [Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/index.html)</i>.

 ------------------------------------------------------------------------